Deep Learning: Variational Auto-Encoders

 Making Auto-Encoders Variational

 Why should we add noise to the encoder?
-Doing so will generate many more different sample points of z for the decoder to learn reconstructions from, forcing the decoder to generate smooth interpolations between local samples in the latent space.
+Doing so will generate many more different sample points of for the decoder to learn reconstructions from, forcing the decoder to generate smooth interpolations between local samples in the latent space.

-To prevent the variational encoder of “cheating” by placing different samples far apart from each other in z (avoiding our desired property of smooth local interpolations) we add an additional loss term to our loss function L(x, x’) : KL(gauss(z_mean, z_var) || gauss(0,1)).
-This additional loss term is defined as the Kullback-Leibler-divergence between gauss(z_mean, z_var) and an isotropic standard normal distribution gauss(0,1) ∈ ℝ^n forcing our latent space to be standard Gaussian distributed (achieving the desired smooth local interpolation).
+To prevent the variational encoder of "cheating" by placing different samples far apart from each other in (avoiding our desired property of smooth local interpolations) we add an additional loss term to our reconstruction loss function, giving the total loss:

 Show me the code

-Get your hands dirty and play around: Python Colab Notebook
+Get your hands dirty and play around:

 Further Questions